Skip to main content

 Share

-A new unit to the Regina Police Service (RPS) has been introduced that is meant address the unique and complex needs of the downtown area.
+A new unit within the Regina Police Service (RPS) has been introduced that is meant to address the unique and complex needs of the city's downtown area.

-The Alternative Response Officers (ARO), are currently made up of seven special constables.
+The Alternative Response Officers (ARO) unit, is currently made up of seven special constables.
 Their goals are to assist in creating a safer and more welcoming city.

-The ARO members recently finished five weeks of in-service training and will now head out to spend time with RPS assigned to the area.
+The ARO members recently finished five weeks of in-service training and will now spend time with RPS officers assigned to the area.

-Vlad Grygoruk is a member of ARO and said he’s looking forward to getting out working with the community.
+Vlad Grygoruk is a member of ARO and said he’s looking forward to working with the community.

-Much planning and research was done, including looking into how larger cities keep their central locations safe.
+Extensive planning and research was done, including looking into how larger cities keep their central locations as safe as possible.

-As the revitalization of downtown Regina continues, the City of Regina said the ARO program will be a great way to insure citizens the area is safe to go to.
+As the revitalization of Regina's downtown continues, the City of Regina said the ARO program is be a great way to ensure citizens safety.

 “To be able to have a presence downtown to address [crime] as it is happening is crucial for safety and business viability,” Mayor Sandra Masters said.

 Coun.
-Lori Bresciani, the chair of the board of police commissioners echoed a similar response.
-She hopes in the near future peoples’ attitudes and perceptions of downtown will change.
+Lori Bresciani who is also the chair of the board of police commissioners echoed a similar response.
+She hopes in the near future peoples’ attitudes and perceptions of Regina's downtown will change.

 CTVNews.ca Top Stories